AndreCI/DL_p1/README.md

 Next step is to work on the dataset, maybe PCA, remove mean, etc.?

 Worked on DC level (i.e. mean).
 Greatly improve performance of the Linear model (test acc=0.66).
 Nice.

+#### 27/04
+Added normalization, low pass and high pass filter (not tested yet) Added PCA (replaces data), lot of overfitting with DC + Norm Soon, test session will be needed to produce results and start to think about how to presents the first results.
+Starting to work on denoise.

+Added a way to keep only the last X ms of data.
+Added utilitary to change data shape.
+I start to think that my low pass and high pass filters are garbage Checked up recurrent model, updated it.
+Added it a way to initalize hidden states and cells states.
 ####